 - Securing a victory in the District of New Jersey for Molson Coors Brewing Company (MCBC) in defense of claims of patent infringement pertaining to computer-implemented methods and systems for investors to obtain mutual funds in a foreign currency by swapping rights with a willing co-investor in another country.
 The court granted MCBC’s motions for summary judgment of invalidity and non-infringement, and the case was dismissed on appeal.

 International Trade Commission Section 337 Proceedings

 The firm files and prosecutes patent applications in the United States and around the world.
-Our Patent attorneys have experience in a wide variety of technologies, including electrical, chemical, biotechnology, pharmaceutical, software, bioinformatics, Internet and mechanical, as well as e-commerce and other business methodologies.
-The firm represents challengers as well as patent holders in patent reexamination proceedings (including ex parte and inter partes proceedings).
+Our Patent attorneys have working experience in a wide variety of high tech industries, including electrical, chemical, biotechnology, pharmaceutical, software, bioinformatics, Internet, and mechanical, as well as e-commerce and other business methodologies.

 Licensing, Due Diligence and Intellectual Property Valuation